 Custodial Risk.
 Cash and cash equivalents consist of bank demand deposits and money market investment accounts.
-The TLHIGA's amount of bank demand deposits accounts at December 31, 2022 and 2021, respectively, was \$121,918 and \$227,734.
-The TLHIGA manages its cash and cash equivalent balances to not exceed the \$250,000 FDIC protection.
+The TLHIGA's amount of bank demand deposits accounts at December 31, 2023 and 2022, respectively, was \$278,655 and \$121,918.
+The TLHIGA makes every effort to manage its cash balances to not exceed the \$250,000 FDIC protection.
+Periodic deviation is necessary at times due to the liquidity needs of the TLHIGA to meet its financial obligations.

 Credit Risk.
-Money market investments at December 31, 2022, and 2021 were \$1,894,282 and \$4,176,113, respectively.
+Money market investments at December 31, 2023, and 2022 were \$34,512,936 and \$1,894,282, respectively.
+The substantial increase in 2023 was due to the TLHIGA's activation for two large health insolvencies that required liquid funds to pay claims.
 These mutual fund portfolios are comprised of United States government obligations backed by the full faith and credit of the United States.
 These mutual fund investments are not insured by the Federal Deposit Insurance Corporation nor are they a deposit of, other obligation of, or guaranteed by a bank or other depository institution.
 The TLHIGA has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk.

 Interest rate risk.
-At December 31, 2022, the TLHIGA had invested \$62,956,442 in U.S. Treasury debt, with a maturity value of \$62,465,000 and market value of \$61,766,324.
-The TLHIGA invested \$62,489,695 in U.S. Treasury debt, with a maturity value of \$61,625,000.
-These securities had a market value of \$62,412,816 as of December 31, 2021.
-The TLHIGA, upon the direction of its Board of Directors, adopted a laddered maturity schedule with all its investments.
-Each quarter, approximately \$2,000,000 of U.S. Treasuries will mature to either fund the TLHIGA's obligations or be reinvested.
-Due to this schedule, the TLHIGA purchased some longer-term interest paying U.S. Treasuries rather than solely zero-coupon U.S. Treasury-bills.
+At December 31, 2023, the TLHIGA had invested \$39,915,916 in U.S. Treasury debt, with a maturity value of \$39,850,000 and market value of \$39,374,724.
+As of December 31, 2022, the TLHIGA invested \$62,956,442 in U.S. Treasury debt, with a maturity value of \$62,465,000.
+These securities had a market value of \$61,766,324 as of December 31, 2022.
+The TLHIGA, upon the direction of its Board of Directors, reviews the cash flow projections, the interest rate environment and the allowed investments, upon the maturity of an investment, to determine the best course of action with the proceeds.
 The TLHIGA recognizes the accrued interest on this debt as an asset.
-As special needs arise, the Board may instruct the TLHIGA to deviate from the standard maturity schedule.